apache/samza/docs/startup/preview/index.md

 Samza supports two types of execution models: cluster based execution and embedded execution.

 In cluster based execution, Samza will run and manage your application on a multi-tenant cluster.
 Samza ships with support for [YARN](http://hadoop.apache.org/docs/current/hadoop-yarn/hadoop-yarn-site/YARN.html).
-You can implement your own StreamJob and corresponding ResourceManagerFactory to add support for another cluster manager.
+You can implement your own StreamJob and a corresponding ResourceManagerFactory to add support for another cluster manager.

 In the embedded execution model, you can use Samza as a lightweight library within your application.
-You can spin up multiple instances of your application which will distribute and coordinate processing among themselves .
+You can spin up multiple instances of your application which will distribute and coordinate processing among themselves.
 This mode provides flexibility for running your applications in arbitrary hosting environments:It also supports pluggable coordination logic with out-of-the-box support for two types of coordination:

-* **Zookeeper based coordination** - Samza can be configured to use Zookeeper to manage group membership and partition assignment among instances of your application.
+* **ZooKeeper based coordination** - Samza can be configured to use ZooKeeper to manage group membership and partition assignment among instances of your application.
 This allows the you to dynamically scale your application by spinning up more instances or scaling down by shutting some down.
 * **Standalone coordination** - Samza can run your application in a single JVM locally without coordination, or multiple JVMs with a static partition assignment.
 This is helpful when running in containerized environments like Kubernetes or Amazon ECS.

 For more details on running Samza in embedded mode, take a look at the [flexible deployment model](#flexible-deployment-model) section below.

 #### IV.
 Processor

 The lowest execution unit of a Samza application is the StreamProcessor.
 It reads the configs generated from the [ApplicationRunner](/learn/documentation/{{site.version}}/api/javadocs/org/apache/samza/runtime/ApplicationRunner.html)) and processes the input stream partitions assigned by the JobCoordinator.
-It can access local state using a [KeyValueStore]((/learn/documentation/{{site.version}}/api/javadocs/org/apache/samza/storage/KeyValueStore.html)) either RocksDb or memory and remote state using multithreading.
+It can access local state using a [KeyValueStore]((/learn/documentation/{{site.version}}/api/javadocs/org/apache/samza/storage/KeyValueStore.html)) either RocksDB or memory and remote state using multithreading.

 ---

 ## High Level API
 Since the 0.13.0 release, Samza provides a new high level API that simplifies your applications.
 This API supports operations like re-partitioning, windowing, and joining on streams.
 You can now express your application logic concisely in few lines of code and accomplish what previously required multiple jobs.

-## Code examples
+## Code Examples

 Check out some examples to see the high-level API in action.